Milou4Dev/ProjectDGT/README.md

 └── main.go
 ```

-- **LICENSE:** Contains the MIT license information for the project.
+- **LICENSE:** Contains the Apache License 2.0 information for the project.
 - **README.md:** Provides a comprehensive overview and instructions.
 - **dockerfile:** Contains instructions for creating a Docker image.
 - **go.mod:** Tracks the project dependencies.